xarem/Vaprobash/readme.md

 > By default, NFS won't work on Windows.
 We suggest deleting the NFS block so Vagrant defaults back to its default file sync behavior.
 >
 > However, you can also try the "vagrant-winnfsd" plugin.
 Just run `vagrant plugin install vagrant-winnfsd` to try it out!
->
-> Vagrant version 1.5 will have [more file sharing options](https://www.vagrantup.com/blog/feature-preview-vagrant-1-5-rsync.html) to explore as well!

 ## Docs